 The Requestor, requests the approval for emergency non-congregate sheltering activities under FEMA- 3460- EM- New Mexico- COVID-19 to respond to the Coronavirus Disease 2019 (COVID-2019) and in accordance with the Public Assistance program.

-The Requestor, requests approval of the activities as eligible emergency protective measures that may be reimbursed under Public Assistance category B – Emergency Protective Measures if necessary to save lives or protect public health and safety.
+The Requestor, requests approval of the activities as eligible emergency protective measures that may be reimbursed under Public Assistance category B – Emergency Protective Measures is necessary to save lives or protect public health and safety.
 This request is being made to ensure 1-2 high-level points about urgency, rationale, point of funding request (i.e. overwhelmed, out of hospital bed space, etc…)

 Background: